-Plenary Session IV: From Recycling to Resiliency
+Plenary Session III: From Recycling to Resilience

 1:00 – 2:30 P.M. | Grand Ballroom DE

 In an effort to prepare for potential economic and environmental challenges in the years ahead, major metropolises around the globe have joined the 100 Resilient Cities network.
 The Rockefeller Foundation-backed initiative helps these municipalities develop and implement solutions for the wide range of factors that threaten the well-being of their populations.
-How is materials recovery being woven into these "resiliency" plans?
+How is materials recovery being woven into these plans?
 Representatives from cities that are part of the movement offer examples and outline opportunities.